Shuffle Sharding

 Query-frontend and Query-scheduler shuffle sharding

-By default all Cortex queriers can execute received queries for given tenant.
+By default, all Cortex queriers can execute received queries for a given tenant.

-Note that this distribution happens in query-frontend, or query-scheduler if used.
-When using query-scheduler, -frontend.max-queriers-per-tenant option must be set for query-scheduler component.
+Note that this distribution happens in the query-frontend, or query-scheduler if used.
+When using query-scheduler, the -frontend.max-queriers-per-tenant option must be set for the query-scheduler component.
 When not using query-frontend (with or without scheduler), this option is not available.

 The maximum number of queriers can be overridden on a per-tenant basis in the limits overrides configuration.